-• End of Year Magazine - \$28.00
+• End of Year Magazine - \$25.00

 Fees are then charged on an individual basis, and according to subjects/and or options taken by each individual student.
-Such costs are outlined in the Course Booklet for each year level and are all compulsory as they cover costs of each particular subject.
+Such costs are outlined in the Course Booklet for each year level and are all donations to offset the costs of each particular subject.

-Any other costs involving your child, e.g. art trips, sports subs, bus costs for sports trips or any other such trips etc. will be charged as they arise during the year.
+Any other costs involving your child, e.g. itinerant music, Duke of Edinburgh, sports subs, bus costs for sports trips or any other such extra-curricular activities will be charged as they arise during the year and are required to be paid in order for the student to partake.

-We encourage regular part-payments for anyone who is unable to or does not wish to meet the full cost of student fees in one payment, to ensure costs are met by the end of the year.
+We encourage regular part-payments for anyone who is unable to or does not wish to meet the full cost of student fees in one payment.
 Please contact our Accounts Administrator for information on setting up automatic payments.